 Today is December 4 and the Navigate the Chaos question to consider is “how often do you rebound from indifference?”
-People who achieve substantial professional success have often had to overcome tremendous personal issues.
-Canadian writer, poet, and performer Leonard Cohen had to overcome a variety of personal issues in his life.
+People who achieve substantial professional success have often had to overcome tremendous personal issues, one of which is often indifference.
+Canadian writer, poet, and performer Leonard Cohen had to overcome indifference as well as a variety of other personal issues in his life.

 His father owned a successful clothing store but died when Leonard was 9.
 Cohen enrolled in McGill University in 1951 where he studied English and published his first book of poetry in 1956.
 He wrote other books between 1961 and 1966 and in a 1971 interview noted “I found it was very difficult to pay my grocery bill.
 I’ve got beautiful reviews for all my books, and I’m very well thought of in the tiny circles that know me, but I’m really starving.”